noaa-pifsc/PIFSC_TechMemo_Template/README.md

-*This template is under construction and not quite ready for use.
-If you'd like me to let you know when it's ready for testing, please let me know (phoebe.woodworth-jefcoats@noaa.gov).*
+*This template is under development and ready for people to test it out.
+Exciting!
+If you'd like help test it, please let me know (phoebe.woodworth-jefcoats@noaa.gov).*

 # PIFSC Tech Memo Template